This notebook shows how to wire arrayed instances —

 Bundle From Corners.

-The two corners below produce a Z-shaped detour: south, east, south.
+The four corners below produce a Z-shaped detour around the center of

 c = pad_arrays()